 In popular modern runtime systems, the majority of system class code is not special.
 Most of the Java system classes, for instance, are distributed in Java bytecode format.
 Thus, one can apply the same user-level indirection techniques to both user-level code and bytecode-only system classes.
-Indeed, several systems [22][84] follow this approach.
+Indeed, several systems [5][18][19] follow this approach.
 The standard technique in this case is to create a separate, instrumented version of the system classes.
-The instrumented version co-exists with the standard system classes in the same application.
+The instrumented version coexists with the standard system classes in the same application.
 In this way, an application can access both the user-level indirected versions of system classes and the original versions without any conflict.
 This is necessary, since the system classes are often used inside the instrumentation code itself.
 In original application code, however, all uses of system classes are replaced with uses of their instrumented counterparts.
-Reference [22] calls this the "Twin Class Hierarchy" approach (TCH).
+Factor et al. [5] call this the "Twin Class Hierarchy" approach (TCH).
 As an example, imagine that the original Java application contains code such as: